mattdm/bevy_mapengine/README.md

 Why not "MapTile"?
 I use "tile" to refer to the images (probably from a "tileset") used to display "spaces".

+_However_, I am currently not consistent with that for the mouse stuff, where "tile" just seems more natural.
+I will figure out how to reconcile that at some point in the future.

 First priorities
 ----------------